draav/remove-hyperlink-hrefs/README.md

 - Can turn it on and off
 - Disables all links in the source page
+- Get all the links to turn off, like all the ones added by other scripts

 Next:

-- Get all the links to turn off, like all the ones added by other scripts
 - Restore links back to the way they were after disabling the extension
+- Add a list of protocol to ignore, have it default to mailto

 Future:

-- Add a list of protocol to ignore, have it default to mailto
-- whitelist pages to allow links to load?
+- White/Black listing?